Cagliari: Main sights

-The cathedral was restored in the 1930s, returning the former Baroque façade into a Medieval Pisan-style façade more akin to the original appearance of the church in the 13th century.
+The exterior of the cathedral was restored in the 1930s, returning the former Baroque façade into a Pisan Romanesque-style façade more akin to the original appearance of the church in the 13th century.
 The bell tower is original.
 The interior has a nave and two aisles, with a pulpit (1159–1162) sculpted for the Cathedral of Pisa but later donated to Cagliari.
-The crypt houses the remains of martyrs found in the Basilica of San Saturno (see below).
-Near the cathedral is the palace of the provincial government.
-Before 1900 it was the island's governor's palace.
+The crypt houses the remains of martyrs found in the Basilica of San Saturnino.
+Near the cathedral is the Palazzo Regio or Viceregio and the Old City Hall.

-The Sanctuary of Our Lady of Bonaria (from which the city of Buenos Aires, Argentina, gets its name) was built by the Catalans in 1324–1329 when they were besieging the Pisans in Castello.
+The Sanctuary of Our Lady of Bonaria (from which the city of Buenos Aires, Argentina, gets its name) was built by the Catalans in 1324–1326 when they were besieging the Pisans in Castello.
 It has a small Gothic portal in the façade and the interior houses a wooden statue of the Madonna, which, after having been thrown off a Spanish ship, landed at the foot of Bonaria hill.
-Bonaria hill is also the location of the Monumental Cemetery of Bonaria.
+Bonaria hill is also the location of the Basilica and the Monumental Cemetery of Bonaria.

 The Chiesa della Purissima is a Catalan Gothic church built in the 16th century in the Castello distinct.

 The other early districts of the town (Marina, Stampace and Villanova) retain much of their original character.
 In Stampace the Torre dello Sperone, another tower built by the Pisans in the late 13th century, is located, as well as two important monumental churches: the Collegiata di Sant'Anna and the Chiesa di San Michele, both built in the 18th century in a baroque style.
 Many more churches, both old and modern, can be found throughout the city.

-The Promenade Deck and the Terrazza Umberto I were designed in 1896 by the engineers Joseph Costa and Fulgenzio Setti.
+The Bastion of Saint Remy was built between 1896 and 1903, designed by architects Giuseppe Costa and Fulgenzio Setti, who followed a previous proposal by Gaetano Cima.
 The entire building was built of white and yellow limestone in a classical style with Corinthian columns.
-It was opened in 1901.
 A staircase with two flights provides access from Constitution Square.
-It is interrupted by a covered walkway and ends beneath the Arc de Triomphe, in the Terrazza Umberto I. In 1943, during World War II, the staircase and the Arch of Triumph were severely damaged by aerial bombardment, but after the conflict they were faithfully reconstructed.
+In 1943, during World War II, the staircase and the Arch of Triumph were severely damaged by aerial bombardment, but after the conflict they were faithfully reconstructed.
+In 1948 the covered walk hosted the first Trade Fair of Sardinia.
+After many years of decay, it was restored and re-evaluated as a cultural space reserved especially for art exhibitions.

 From the Terrazza Umberto I the Bastion of Santa Caterina can be accessed via a short flight of steps.
 Here there was once an old Dominican convent, destroyed by fire in 1800.
 According to tradition, the conspiracy to kill the Viceroy Camarassa in 1666 was set up in the surroundings of the monastery.